milodubois/milodubois.github.io/index.md

 ## Career sketch and languages

 My career work focuses on bioinformatics projects and building solutions using Perl, Python, R, Java, Scala, C and C++.
-I'm also pretty fluent with shell scripting in Unix/Linux.
 Typical professional projects integrate knowledge of molecular biology with coding, aimed at target discovery and evaluation for biopharma applications.
 I'm not looking for work at the moment, as I have my hands full consulting as an external project manager on two data science projects at a start-up.

 ## Let's connect!